bclemenzi/cloudconvert/README.md

 CloudConvertClient cloudConvertClient = new CloudConvertClient(myApiKey);
 ```

 In order to start a new conversion you need to create a new Process ID first.
 Each Process ID is for one-time use only and can only be used for converting one file.
+All of the objects returned from the CloudConvertClient have been fitted with a Code and Error element.
+If the code returned is 200, then the transaction was a success.
+If the error is something other than 200, check the Error element to read the message returned.

 ```java
 String myApiKey = "ajhsdflaksjdhfalskjdhfalksdjhfalksdjhfalksdhflaiusehrflkajerbglkajdbf";